dealingwith/poole/_posts/2007-01-30-when-i-am-dead-which-given-the-mood-i-am-in-and-the-unkempt-quality-of-my-hair-will-be-very-soon.markdown

 categories:
  - elsewhere
  - fiction
- - mp3 of the day
  - quotable
  - suicide
 ---

-(If not in the mood for sad, fucked up shit, please skip!)
-(PS: I'm still not depressed.
-Yay for no meds.
-It's like we withdrew the ineffectual troops and the natives had to learn how to get along!)

-![][1]

 I just had this rather odd revelation that a high percentage of the times I've considered ending my own life have been under the motivation to have the last